About Rylan

 Hynes studied creative writing, theatre, and visual art at College of the Atlantic, and has worked at independent bookstores and publishers across the country.
 Currently Hynes serves on the Community Advisory Board for the Maine Writers & Publishers Alliance and is the Communications & Editorial Director at The Telling Room, a nationally recognized youth-serving creative writing nonprofit based in Portland, Maine.

-When they aren't busy writing, Rylan enjoys spending time with their spouse, making art, and gardening.
+When they aren't busy reading and writing, Rylan enjoys spending time with their spouse, making art, and gardening.
 You can find their visual art on display at the Michel Paul Artist Studio in Hallowell, Maine.